contao/docs/docs/dev/framework/request-tokens.md

 * The localconfig configuration value `requestTokenWhitelist`.
 It can contain an exact hostname or regular expression.
   It will disable CSRF protection only on hostname match.

+Since Contao 4.13 using the `{{request_token}}` insert tag is deprecated as well.
+Instead, you should retrieve the value from the CSRF token manager in your Controller and pass it on to the template.

 [OWASP_CSRF]: https://owasp.org/www-community/attacks/csrf
 [OWASP_Double_Submit_Cookie]: https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie